archtechx/tenancy/DONATIONS.md

 If you're a company and this package is helping you make money, please consider donating.

+**If you'd like to donate in your local currency, see the Bank transfer section.**

 ### Patreon

 If you would like to support me on a monthly basis, you can use Patreon: https://patreon.com/samuelstancl